matt-graham/matt-graham.github.io/slides/ad/slides.md

 Implementations of rules of calculus in computer algebra systems (e.g. Mathematica, SymPy).
 <!-- .element: class="fragment semi-fade-out" data-fragment-index="1" -->

-Gives human-readable expressions as output but similarly this leads to verbose output for complicated compositions of functions and redundancy between partial derivatives.
+Gives human-readable expressions as output but verbose for complicated compositions of functions and redundancy between partial derivatives.
 <!-- .element: class="fragment fade-in-then-semi-out" data-fragment-index="1" -->

 AD instead exploits modularity of functions, computing derivatives in terms of intermediate values rather than expanding in terms of inputs.